Military occupation: Concept of effective control

+As of 2012, the physical presence of foreign troops, in the form of "boots on the ground", was considered a "sine qua non requirement of occupation".

+Self-defence

-End of occupation
+End of occupation and authority shift

-Rule: Occupation continues until legally supplanted.

 According to Eyal Benvenisti, occupation can end in a number of ways, such as: "loss of effective control, namely when the occupant is no longer capable of exercising its authority; through the genuine consent of the sovereign (the ousted government or an indigenous one) by the signing of a peace agreement; or by transferring authority to an indigenous government endorsed by the occupied population through referendum and which has received international recognition".